 - The main character of There's Something About Mary wears quite prominent braces in the teenaged prologue though it turns out that Mary was quite attracted to guys with braces at the time.

-- When Marcia Brady needed (regular) braces, an entire episode of The Brady Bunch was devoted to her overcoming the angst and insecurity of wearing them.
+- When Marcia Brady needed (regular) braces, an episode of The Brady Bunch was devoted to her overcoming the angst and insecurity of wearing them.
 Three seasons later, Jan was seen wearing them without any explanation as to how they got there.
 Same with Bobby and Cindy the following season.

 - One episode of Kids Incorporated had Renee needing braces.
-After spending an entire episode angsting, she got an invisible set.
+After spending an episode angsting, she got an invisible set.

 - Bailey Pickett of The Suite Life on Deck wears an old-fashioned head-mounted retainer to bed.